 You can modify the background and foreground of the Editor and Listener windows, and all other tools based on the editor, using the Main Colors frame.
-Note, however, that this will override any customization done in the underlying window system, which or may not be what you want.
+Note, however, that this will override any customization done in the underlying window system, for example the resources in GTK+, which or may not be what you want.